meteor/meteor/README.md

 the 'admin_nav' template in the example below will still be able to do so by manually reading the bundled `client.js` file.
 It won't be pretty but it is possible.
 But this is not a problem as long as the actual data is restricted server-side.

-To check for global roles or when not using partitions:
+To check for global roles or when not using scopes:

 ```handlebars
 <!-- client/myApp.html -->